kephale/napari-workshop-halfway-to-i2k/napari-workshops/visualization.md

     * Explore the data using the sliders.
     * Open the layer action menu and split the stacks with the **Split Stack** command.

          **Note:** **Split Stack** divides a layer in its first listed dimension (proper metadata will have [channel, z, y, x]), so selecting the newly merged layer will separate the channels into separate layers, and applying **Split Stack** to one of the resulting layers will split the layer into a set of 2D layers for each of the z slices.
-(Error for **linear** interpolation.)
+(You cannot split the stack when interpolation is set to **linear**.)

 ## Explore Layer Types
 * Add a points, shapes, or labels layer using the buttons above the layers list.